anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I will prepare and some day my chance will come.
+Quote: Nobody will believe in you unless you believe in yourself.

-By: Abraham Lincoln
+By: Liberace